Commercial Wind Energy Solutions for Businesses

 When Hurricane Harvey hit the U.S. in 2017, coal yards in Texas flooded and caused power plants to go offline, while nuclear facilities in Florida were also shut down as a precaution due to the superstorm.
-Even three weeks after the superstorm, 3,900 homes were still without power.
-In total, one hurricane caused 25% of oil and gas production in the region to be shut down, which affected 5% of nationwide output.
+Weeks after the superstorm, an estimated 4,000 homes were still without power.
+In total, one hurricane temporarily caused oil and gas production in the region to be shut down, which affected nationwide output.

 Texas, a state that generates the most onshore wind in the U.S. and supplies as much as 40% of the state’s energy, saw most of its wind towers continuing to generate power as normal during the same storm, including Duke Energy’s Los Vientos I and Los Vientos II wind farms in Willacy County.